Mullite Formations Analysis and Applications

-Mullite is the most important crystalline phase in fired products belonging to the Al2O3–SiO2 system, such as whiteware articles used in daily life (e.g., low- and high-temperature hard porcelain, sanitaryware, and structural clay products).
+Mullite is the most important crystalline phase in fired products belonging to the Al2O3–SiO2 mullite system, such as whiteware articles used in daily life (e.g., low- and high-temperature hard porcelain, sanitaryware, and structural clay products).
 Mullite has attracted increasing interest due to its excellent high-temperature strength and creep resistance, good chemical and thermal stability, low thermal expansion coefficient, and good dielectric properties.
 Mullitization has been a subject of extensive and controversial investigations.
-Mullite synthesis has not been elaborately described in previous books.
 This book comprehensively covers the synthesis and six types of phase transformation of mullite.
-Part 1 reviews previous research on synthesis of mullite gels, advantages and disadvantages of different chemical routes of synthesis, and phase transformation processes.
-Part 2 discusses the nature and characterization of spinel and mullite phases and different mechanisms of mullite formation, as conjectured by various researchers.
-Part 3 deals with critical analysis of the spinel and mullite phases and evolution of mullite formation routes.
+Part I reviews previous research on the synthesis of mullite gels, advantages and disadvantages of different chemical routes of synthesis, and phase transformation processes.
+Part II discusses the nature and characterization of spinel and mullite phases and different mechanisms of mullite formation, as conjectured by various researchers.
+Part III deals with the critical analysis of the spinel and mullite phases and evolution of mullite formation routes.
 Every chapter is accompanied by detailed diagrams and a comprehensive list of references.